-We have also established articulation agreements with higher education and training facilities.
-Currently the Business Education Department has agreements through Laurel Business Institute and The University of Pittsburgh at Bradford.
+We have established articulation agreements and dual enrollment agreements with higher education and training facilities.
+The Business Education Department has an articulation agreement through Laurel Business Institute which involves credit in Accounting and Marketing if the student attends Laurel Business Institute after graduation.